The mestiza muse

 The UV radiation in the range of 200 to 400 nanometers in the solar electromagnetic spectrum is capable of breaking the chemical bonds of keratin.

-Exposure of hair fibers to UV irradiation has shown high amounts of cystic acid which is an oxidized product of cystine amino acids.
+Exposure of hair fibers to UV irradiation has shown high amounts of cystic acid, an oxidized product of cystine amino acids.
 This process makes the hair more hydrophilic, alters the electrostatic properties of the hair fiber, and increases hair porosity, leading to significant frizz.
 As a result, managing and styling photodamaged hair becomes challenging.

-To put it simply, photobleaching can have adverse effects on your hair.
-It can make your hair weak, porous, and frizzy, with a dull appearance.
+To put it simply, photobleaching can have adverse effects on hair.
+It can make hair weak, porous, frizzy, and dull.

 How to Prevent Photobleaching